 Was Jesus speaking metaphorically in the Bread of Life Discourse?

 Initially, the crowd believed Jesus was speaking metaphorically.
-Jesus addressed these metaphorical interpretations the crowd had and gave “literal imagery” 3 TIMES before the crowd finally took him literally.
+Jesus addressed these metaphorical interpretations the crowd had and gave “literal imagery” 5 TIMES.
+By the third time, the crowd finally took him literally.

 First Literal Imagery

 “So Jesus said to them, “Amen, amen, I say to you, it was not Moses who gave the bread from heaven; my Father gives you the true bread from heaven.
 For the bread of God is that which comes down from heaven and gives life to the world.”
 32-33